Hands-on Workshop and Practical Seminar

 course materials and case studies most applicable to your environment.

 Our fees are reasonable.
-The travel expenses, if any, for seminar leaders are on cost-recovery basis.
-If applicable in your jurisdiction, sales and value-added taxes (HST and PST or VAT) are extra.
+Sales and value-added taxes (HST and PST or VAT) are extra.

 The client is responsible for the conference room and audio-visual materials.